lochkartenman/MacroDeck.EliteDangerousPlugin/README.md

 | `elite_focus_dss`             | Bool | True if Detailed Surface Scanner (DSS) UI is selected |
 | `elite_focus_codex`           | Bool | True if codex UI is selected |
 | `elite_fire_group`            | Int  | 0-based index of the selected fire group |

+## Known Issues
+The Night Vision status is not updated in the Journal Status file while docked at a station, hence the `elite_night_vision_enabled` variable will be out-of-sync with the in-game UI while docked.

+The update of the MacroDeck variables is not atomic, hence there can be some light flicker when the variables are updated form the Journal Status file.